zpainter/iassist/content/about/constitution-2005.md

 > > > **(i)** Constitutional Review Committee: responsible for receiving
 > > > proposals for the enacting, amending, and repealing of the by-laws
 > > > of IASSIST and for preparing revised articles and by-laws for
-> > > members\' approval, as well as for undertaking an annual review of
+> > > members' approval, as well as for undertaking an annual review of
 > > > the constitution and by-laws and proposing amendments as it deems
 > > > appropriate.
 > > >